High Risk →

 What does the lighthouse_audit tool do? +

-Get Lighthouse score and reports for accessibility, SEO and best practices.
+Get Lighthouse score and reports for accessibility, SEO, best practices, and agentic browsing.
 This excludes performance.
 For performance audits, run performance_start_trace.
 It is categorised as a Execute tool in the Chrome Devtools MCP Server, which means it can trigger actions or run processes.
 Use rate limits and argument validation.

 How do I enforce a policy on lighthouse_audit? +